 Making friends across Salisbury often starts with calm, familiar plans.
 A short catch‑up near the Market Place, a walk around Victoria Park, or a gentle chat by the Cathedral Close keeps things comfortable.
 Start with a brief, public first meet, then suggest another easy plan if you click.
 Salisbury is compact enough that meeting again is straightforward — and those repeat meet‑ups are what turn an introduction into a real friendship.

-Whether you have just moved to Salisbury or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to Salisbury, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: